hobolee/KDD/README.md

 ### Multivariate time series datasets

-Please refers haobo's main branch to get the pre-processed datasets.
+Please refers haobo's branch(memory) or the kdd paper's repo to get the pre-processed datasets.